thorinf/bayesian-flow-mnist/README.md

 A simple <a href="https://arxiv.org/abs/2308.07037">Bayesian Flow</a> model for MNIST in Pytorch.

 - [x] Binarised MNIST generation using Bayesian Flow Discrete Data Loss
-- [ ] Continuous MNIST generation using Bayesian Flow Continuous Data Loss
+- [x] Continuous MNIST generation using Bayesian Flow Continuous Data Loss

+This implementation could definitely be factorised, or include more features, but the intention is to make something minimal.

 ## How to Run